Leedah8/Leedah8/README.md

 ### Hello!
 I'm Khalidah Abdul-Muqtadir 👋 👩 (brown skin)

-- 🔭 I’m currently working on my Bachelors of Science in Computer Sciene
+- 🔭 Recently graduated with my Bachelor of Science in Computer Science
-- 🌱 I’m currently hoping to learn a lot about software development in the
+- 🌱 I’m currently hoping to learn a lot more about software development (Git/Github, React, Node.js, etc) and IT in general.
-- 📘 I 🐝 M Accelerate Program (Git/Github, React, Node.js, etc)
-- 👯 I’m looking to collaborate on projects related too app dev
+- 👯 Looking to collaborate on projects related too app dev and VM environments.
-- 🤔 I’m looking for help with working with a team to push projects
+- 🤔 I’m looking for help with working with a team to push projects using Git.